Information for egg producers about inspections the Animal and Plant Health Agency carries out on eggs, production facilities and records.

 - once every 2 years if you’re a small, low-risk packing premises

-Inspections for packers take 2 to 3 hours.
-Inspections for producers take half an hour.
+Inspections for packers take 3 to 4 hours.
+Inspections for producers take an hour and a half.

 All inspections are unannounced.